-During the fiscal year 2023, an internal audit was conducted in all departments of Humansoft Holding Company, according to the internal audit plan, with the aim of reviewing and evaluating the Company's internal control systems, and proposing the necessary amendments if necessary.
+During the fiscal year 2024, an internal audit was conducted in all departments of Humansoft Holding Company, according to the internal audit plan, with the aim of reviewing and evaluating the Company's internal control systems, and proposing the necessary amendments if necessary.

 The outcomes of the audit showed that all the Company's operations were carried out in accordance with the approved procedure, and that the Company's management adopted all the necessary control procedures.
-All documents of the Company are kept in the Company's main office and the management of the Company is fully prepared to identify, evaluate and manage the Company's business and financial risks.
+All documents of the Company are kept in the Company's main office and the management of the Company is fully prepared to identify, evaluate and manage the Company's business and financial risks (if any) effectively and in accordance with best practices.

-The Audit Committee seeks to perform its oversight role on the validity of the annual and quarterly financial statements before submitting them to the Board of Directors, supervising the Internal Audit Office, and assessing the head of the Internal Audit Office, ensuring that his role is effectively performed, as well as ensuring the integrity of the accounting and financial reports.
+The Audit Committee seeks to perform its oversight role on the validity of the annual and quarterly financial statements before submitting them to the Board of Directors, supervising the Internal Audit Office, and assessing the manager of the Internal Audit Office, ensuring that his role is effectively performed, additionally, the committee ensures the accuracy and integrity of accounting and financial reports.